2010 Alumni Ambassadors

 Fulbright U.S. Student Fellow in Public Health—Barbados, 2007-2008

 In Barbados, Misha Granado sought to understand, from a behavioral perspective, the intersection of culture and health status in order to determine the factors mitigating the presence of undiagnosed breast cancer among Barbadian women; she also began to explore the interventions that might decrease their risk of cancer.
 The findings of Misha’s project, conducted at Barbados’ Chronic Disease Research Centre, have been accepted for oral presentation to the Caribbean Health Research Council; she has also been invited to submit them to the West Indian Medical Journal for publication.
-Misha is currently Program Coordinator for the Institute for Public Health and Water Research, an environmental public health organization focusing on water and human health, in Houston.
+Misha worked as a Program Coordinator for the Institute for Public Health and Water Research, an environmental public health organization focusing on water and human health, in Houston.
+Currently, Misha works as a Program Manager in the Department of Emergency Medicine at the University of Texas Health Science Center, McGovern Medical School.
+Additionally, Misha is the owner and principal consultant for Love Grows: The Relationship Consultants, a boutique firm focused on cultivating and nurturing healthy relationships.

 Current City: Medford, Massachusetts